Aksh4325/Aksh4325/README.md

 ---

 ### 🧑‍💻 About Me:
-- MCA'25 | Associate Software Developer | Placement Coordinator
+- MCA'25 | Associate Software Developer | MCA Department Placement Coordinator (2024-2025)
 - Passionate about building scalable web applications and seamless user experiences
 - I enjoy learning new technologies and solving real-world problems
 - Eager to contribute my skills and grow as a Full-Time Software Developer / Intern, where I can create meaningful impact while continuously learning and evolving.